xpro289/alx-pre_course/0x01-git/README.md

-Starting my code today, so cool:
+Starting to code today, so cool